-If a student chooses to withdraw from their college course they must immediately let the counselor and the college's Dual Enrollment liaison know.
-The student will be required to return to the high school and complete the course.
-The student will be treated as a transfer student meaning that the average from the college class will be the starting average once the student returns to the high school.
+If a student chooses to withdraw from their college course they must immediately let the Dual Enrollment coordinator and the college's Dual Enrollment liaison know.
+The student will be awarded a "Z" grade at the high school for the withdrawn course.
+The student may be required to enroll in an online course or elective course at the high school to fulfill the credit requirement of the withdrawn course.
 If the student drops the class before the colleges drop/add date their College GPA will not be affected.
 If they drop a course after the drop/add date their College GPA can be negatively affected.
 It is the student's responsibility to know their colleges drop/add date.